khoitd1997/Multimeter_TivaC/README.md

-# Multimeter
+# Tiva Multimeter

-Basic Multimeter using FreeRTOS
+Basic Multimeter using tiva devboard with FreeRTOS as RTOS

 ## Features